Yefym707/Game/README.md

 Scavenging pulls from a finite loot deck so items won't repeat until the deck is reshuffled, reinforcing the tabletop feel.
 Loud actions such as gunfire or revving an engine place noise tokens on the board.
-At the end of each round these markers may spawn new zombies, capturing the tension of physical board games that track noise.
+These markers linger for a couple of rounds and at the end of each round may spawn new zombies, capturing the tension of physical board games that track noise.

 ## Requirements
 - Python 3.12+